autopi-io/documentation/docs/cloud/fleet/trips/automatic-trip-exports.md

 * `GET tasks/{task_id}/remove_result/` Removed the exported data
 * `GET logbook/trips/?device=device_id` Returns all trips for the specific device. (device querystring can be omitted, to show all trips for customer)

-## How to enable the automatic trip export functionality
+## How to Enable the Automatic Trip Export Functionality

 The setting should be enabled per device, and this is done in Settings > Advanced > Trip > Auto Export This can also be managed automatically for the entire fleet by using a template.

-## Overview - step by step
+## Overview - Step by Step

 1. The device sends an event that causes the server to trigger the trip_end event.
    This can be configured in the advanced settings.